 Breast-Feeding a Sick Baby

 Even if your baby does not have much appetite or is in the hospital on intravenous (IV) fluids, use a pump or hand express your milk on your normal schedule.
-This will help to maintain your milk production until your baby's appetite returns.
+This will help you maintain your milk production until your baby's appetite returns.

 eMedicineHealth Medical Reference from Healthwise